rodolphocastro/hellogo/README.md

 ### Commits and Pull Requests

-For every commit and pull request the [test.yml](./.github/workflows/pull-request.yml) pipeline is triggered to execute all the tests within the project.
+For every pull request the [pull-request.yml](./.github/workflows/pull-request.yml) pipeline is triggered to execute all the tests within the project, integration and unit both.

+Every commit triggers the [vet.yml](./.github/workflows/vet.yml) pipeline to run unit test and `go vet` upon the files.

+Finally, commits to `master` trigger the [deploy.yml](./.github/workflows/deploy.yml) pipeline that may deploy stuff once tests are executed.

 #### Code Scanning